Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 The CLONE PLUGIN does not have the ability to back up binlog files or my.cnf.

-Since there is no way to know the MASTER POSITION at the moment the backup was taken, we stop the replication of the replica, record the position, and then execute CLONE.
+Since there is no way to know the MASTER POSITION at the moment the backup was taken, we stop replication of the replica, record the position, and then execute CLONE.

 Stop replication.